 The most striking and characteristic external features of the church are its tower and spire at the west end of the church.

 A gargoyle is the carved stone waterspout rather like an ugly-looking head.
-There is a different gargoyle on each of the four corners of the top of the tower.
-Find out about the gargoyles on the page Gargoyles on the tower.
+There is a different gargoyle on each of the four corners of the top of the tower, see below.

 The spire, with a cross at the top, is a gracefully tapering structure which rises above the tower in the form of a tall cone or pyramid.
 It was made entirely of Portland stone, pierced with brick banding and rises to 157 feet (approx. 48m).
 It is hexagonal (six sided) with three sets of bands each enclosing six windows.
 The height of the spire above the tower is eighty two feet, and on top is the cross, making a total height above ground of about 152 feet.

 The spire is a familiar and prominent local landmark.
 Many people think it looks like a finger pointing upwards to heaven, reflecting the mystery and wonder of God.
 The celestial and hopeful gesture of the spire is one reason for its association with religious buildings.

 Built to coincide with Queen Victoria's golden jubilee, the spire was the last of several enlargements and additions to the originally rather modest church of St James, built in 1863 by its first vicar, thus marking the beginnings of Hampton Hill as we know it.